Combat swimmer silhouetted underwater on a subsurface approach, illustrating the aerobic demands of maritime operations.

-Aerobic Capacity for Maritime Operators: Building the Engine for Water-Based Operations | Combat Fitness
+Aerobic Capacity for Maritime Operators: Build the Engine

 Cold water immersion, sustained swimming effort, and the physiological transition from aquatic to land-based high-intensity performance are specific stressors that require specific preparation.
 The maritime operator who arrives at a ship or target vessel after a prolonged combat swim and immediately executes a high-intensity tactical action is asking the body to perform a transition that no amount of land-based conditioning fully prepares it for.

-This post is about building the aerobic capacity that maritime operations specifically demand, not generic endurance fitness, but the targeted physiological platform for water-based tactical performance.
-CF-ONE maritime operator programs are built around exactly that specificity, with swim-based aerobic development integrated alongside land-based tactical conditioning.
+This post is about the aerobic capacity maritime operations specifically demand.
+Not generic endurance fitness, but the targeted physiological platform that water-based tactical performance is built on.
+CF-ONE maritime operator programs are designed around exactly that specificity, integrating swim-based aerobic development alongside land-based tactical conditioning.
+For maritime operators with questions about SOF program selection and preparation standards, the special forces program FAQ covers the most common SOF training and selection questions in one place.

 The Unique Aerobic Demands of Maritime Operations